Introduction

 Turn Play

-Missed Draws: If the board pairs or otherwise complicates your draw, be cautious.
-It might be better to check and see a free river if your opponent allows it.
+Missed Draws: Be cautious if the board pairs or complicates your draw.
+Check and see a free river if your opponent allows it.

 Example: